adorad/adorad/docs/docs.md

 	return 0
 }

-def main() {
+func main() {
 	db = &C.sqlite3(0) // this means `sqlite3* db = 0`
-	// passing a string literal to a C function call results in a C string, not a V string C.sqlite3_open('users.db', &db)
+	// passing a string literal to a C function call results in a C string, not a Adorad string C.sqlite3_open('users.db', &db)
 	// C.sqlite3_open(db_path.str, &db)
 	query = 'select count(*) from users'
 	stmt = &C.sqlite3_stmt(0)
-	// NB: you can also use the `.str` field of a V string,
+	// NB: you can also use the `.str` field of a Adorad string,
 	// to get its C style zero terminated representation C.sqlite3_prepare_v2(db, query.str, -1, &stmt, 0)
 	C.sqlite3_step(stmt)